Beowulf: A Fresh Translation

 across the field like ships on a breeze.

-So this, then, Hrothgar, is how
+So this, then, Hrothgar, is what brought you

 perched on the promontory, watching the sea.